Skip to content

 Those questions I posed above?
 How can you study up and prepare your answers if you have no idea what questions might be asked?

 A popular and unfortunate trend is to shut out anyone who holds an opinion contrary to yours.
 Social media allows you to block or unfollow friends who contradict you or otherwise make you feel uncomfortable.
-While that can be a blessing, trouble appears when we try to do that in real life.
+While that can be a blessing, trouble appears when we overdo it in real life.

-More Resources to Help You Answer the Tough Questions
+More Resources to Help You Answer Hard Questions About God

-To get answers to some of the toughest questions about God (like, what about dinosaurs?), check out this book: Life’s Big Questions God’s Big Answers.
+Another great resource for finding answers to some of the toughest questions about God (like, what about dinosaurs?) is Brad Alles’ book Life’s Big Questions God’s Big Answers.

 Comments are closed.